RenderToolbox/mexximp/README.md

 ```
 This may return several results.
 Choose one from a system location like `/usr/lib`, for example, `/usr/lib/x86_64-linux-gnu/libstdc++.so.6`

-Then from the terminal, instead of launching Matlab with `matlab`, woud can do
+Then from the terminal, you would launch matlab with the following command instead of just `matlab`:
 ```
 LD_PRELOAD=/usr/lib/x86_64-linux-gnu/libstdc++.so.6 matlab
 ```